Johnnycake

-Johnnycake, also known as journey cake, johnny bread, hoecake, shawnee cake or spider cornbread, is a cornmeal flatbread, a type of batter bread.
+Johnnycake, also known as journey cake, hoecake, shawnee cake, or spider cornbread, is a cornmeal flatbread, a type of batter bread.
 An early North American staple food, it is prepared on the Atlantic coast from Newfoundland to Jamaica.
 The food originates from the indigenous people of North America.
-It is still eaten in the Bahamas, Belize, Nicaragua, Bermuda, Canada, Colombia, Aruba, Curaçao, Bonaire, Dominican Republic, Jamaica, Puerto Rico, Saint Croix, Sint Maarten, Antigua, and the United States.
+It is still eaten in the Bahamas, Belize, Nicaragua, Bermuda, Canada, Colombia, Aruba, Curaçao, Bonaire, Dominican Republic, Puerto Rico, Saint Croix, Sint Maarten, Antigua, and the United States.

 The modern johnnycake is found in the cuisine of New England and is often claimed as originating in Rhode Island.

 Etymology

 Kenyon Corn Meal Company, a gristmill in Usquepaug, Rhode Island.

 The building shown was built in 1886, and company history dates from the early 1700s or earlier.

 Johnnycake

-The earliest attestation of the term "johnny cake" is from 1739 (in South Carolina); the spelling "journey cake" is attested only from 1775 on the Gulf Coast, but may be the earlier form.
+The earliest attestation of the term "johnny cake" is from 1739; the spelling "journey cake" is attested only from 1775 on the Gulf Coast, but may be the earlier form.

 The word is likely based on the word Jonakin, recorded in New England in 1765, itself derived from the word jannock, recorded in Northern England in the sixteenth century.
 According to Edward Ellis Morris, the term was the name given "... by the Americans to a cake made of Indian corn (maize)."

 Another suggested derivation is that it comes from Shawnee cake, although some writers disagree.